Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 #3.
 ABS/TC/ESC Malfunction

-Brake Assist works with other safety features, like Traction Control (TC), Electronic Stability Control (ESC), ABS, and more.
-In fact, some even share the identical sensors to perform their duties.
+Brake Assist functions with other safety features, like Traction Control (TC), Electronic Stability Control (ESC), ABS, and more.
+In fact, some even share the identical sensors to perform their particular operations.

-A problem with one of these systems can confuse the ECU, possibly causing the Service Brake Assist light to illuminate.
+A problem with one of these systems can baffle the ECU, possibly causing the Service Brake Assist light to illuminate.

 #4.
 Bad Electronic Control Unit